Have You Received an IRS Penalty Notice for a Late Form 3520-A?

 - Receipt of certain large gifts or bequests from certain foreign persons.

 Important Update: In early March of 2020, the IRS issued Rev. Proc.
-2020-17 which provides an exemption from the information reporting requirements under Section 6048 with respect to certain tax-favored foreign retirement trusts and certain tax-favored non-retirement savings trusts.
-See Relief Under Rev. Proc.
-2020-17 below.
+2020-17.
+This procedure exempts certain tax-favored foreign retirement trusts and certain tax-favored non-retirement savings trusts from the information reporting requirements under Section 6048.
+(See Relief Under Rev. Proc.
+2020-17 below.)

 What Is a Foreign Trust For Which Form 3520 Must Be Filed?

-Although the Internal Revenue Code (IRC) refers to trusts in numerous sections, nowhere in the IRC is the term "trust" actually defined.
-There is a definition of foreign trust.
+Although the Internal Revenue Code (IRC) refers to trusts in numerous sections, it never defines the term “trust.”
+However, it does define “foreign trust.”
 IRC Section 7701(a)(31)(B) says:

 Subparagraph (E) describes:

-A Treasury regulation does a pretty good job of defining a trust for purposes of the Internal Revenue Code:
+A Treasury regulation offers a practical definition of a trust for purposes of the Internal Revenue Code:

 In general, the term “trust” as used in the Internal Revenue Code refers to an arrangement created either by a will or by an inter vivos declaration whereby trustees take title to property for the purpose of protecting or conserving it for the beneficiaries under the ordinary rules applied in chancery or probate courts.
 Usually the beneficiaries of such a trust do no more than accept the benefits thereof and are not the voluntary planners or creators of the trust arrangement.
 However, the beneficiaries of such a trust may be the persons who create it and it will be recognized as a trust under the Internal Revenue Code if it was created for the purpose of protecting or conserving the trust property for beneficiaries who stand in the same relation to the trust as they would if the trust had been created by others for them.
 Generally speaking, an arrangement will be treated as a trust under the Internal Revenue Code if it can be shown that the purpose of the arrangement is to vest in trustees responsibility for the protection and conservation of property for beneficiaries who cannot share in the discharge of this responsibility and, therefore, are not associates in a joint enterprise for the conduct of business for profit.
 (Reg Sec.
 301.7701-4(a).)

-This regulation explanation makes a couple of critical points that many practitioners ignore when telling their clients they must file Form 3520 for a foreign investment vehicle that is called a trust.
+This regulation makes a couple of critical points that many practitioners ignore when they tell clients they must file Form 3520 for a foreign investment vehicle that carries the label “trust.”

 The Trustee Must Be a Fiduciary

-First, there must be a trustee who has responsibility for the protection and conservation of property for the beneficiaries "under the ordinary rules applied in chancery or probate courts."
-The general duties of a trustee include a fiduciary responsibility (defined in IRC Sec.
+A trustee must take responsibility for protecting and conserving property for the beneficiaries “under the ordinary rules applied in chancery or probate courts.”
+The trustee’s general duties include a fiduciary responsibility (defined in IRC Sec.
 7701(a)(6)) to the beneficiaries.
-(Here's a Wikipedia discussion of the term "trustee" and here's a Wikipedia discussion of "fiduciary.")
+(Here’s a Wikipedia discussion of the term “trustee,” and here’s a Wikipedia discussion of “fiduciary.”)

-I suggest that the question be posed to whoever is in the position of trustee of a foreign trust whether they acknowledge a "fiduciary duty" to the beneficiaries.
-You might hear a little hemming and hawing at that point.
-It's interesting to note that the nature of fiduciary obligations differs from country to country, which could raise the question of whether laws in a particular country even allow for the protection contemplated by the regulation.
-(By the way, a fiduciary duty should include filing Form 3520-A with the IRS for the benefit of US beneficiaries, which is a legal duty ignored by every foreign trust with which I have ever dealt.)
+Ask the person serving as trustee of a foreign trust whether they acknowledge a “fiduciary duty” to the beneficiaries.
+At that point, you might hear some hemming and hawing.
+Because fiduciary obligations differ from country to country, you must also consider whether a particular country’s laws even allow for the protection that the regulation contemplates.
+(By the way, a fiduciary duty should include filing Form 3520-A with the IRS for the benefit of US beneficiaries.
+Every foreign trust I have dealt with has ignored this legal duty.)

-An example of a foreign "trust" that fails the fiduciary test is the Mexican fideicomiso (Mexican Land Trust).
-If you are not Mexican, you cannot own real estate in Mexico too close to the coast or border.
-These areas are known as the "restricted zone."
-So if you wish to buy real estate in the restricted zone, you must buy it through a Mexican Land Trust with a Mexican bank as trustee.
-The Mexican bank holds title and collects a fee, but disclaims all responsibility for the property, including obtaining a clear title.
-Trust owners can buy and sell the property, make improvements, lease the property, and do everything a legal owner can typically do, without permission from the bank trustee.
+A Mexican fideicomiso (Mexican Land Trust) provides an example of a foreign “trust” that fails the fiduciary test.
+If you are not Mexican, you cannot own real estate in Mexico too close to the coast or border—areas known as the “restricted zone.”
+To buy real estate in the restricted zone, you must purchase it through a Mexican Land Trust with a Mexican bank as trustee.
+The Mexican bank holds title and collects a fee but disclaims all responsibility for the property, including obtaining a clear title.
+Trust owners can buy and sell the property, make improvements, lease the property, and do everything a legal owner can typically do—without the bank trustee’s permission.

 Free Choice of Investment Options

-The second critical point of the regulatory definition is that the beneficiaries "cannot share in the discharge of this responsibility."
-This appears to say that the trustee must have full control of trust assets.
-The regulation gives an example of a "business trust," which might be called a trust, but really is not a trust under the Internal Revenue Code because of the beneficiaries' involvement.
-(Reg Sec.
+The second critical point of the regulatory definition requires that beneficiaries “cannot share in the discharge of this responsibility.”
+In other words, the trustee must retain full control of trust assets.
+The regulation gives the example of a “business trust.”
+Even though people might call it a trust, the Internal Revenue Code does not treat it as one because the beneficiaries participate in the trust’s activities.
+(Reg.
+Sec.
 301.7701-4(b).)

 Are Canadian TFSAs and UK ISAs Foreign Trusts?

-Consider, for example, a Canadian Tax-Free Savings Account (TFSA) or a UK Individual Savings Account (ISA).
-Contributions to these accounts and account earnings are all taxable in the United States because they are not considered qualified retirement accounts under IRC Section 401(a).
-This is true whether or not they are considered foreign trusts.
-Also, they might contain foreign mutual funds, taxed to death in the US under the PFIC rules.
-But do they meet the regulatory definition of a trust?
-Unfortunately, the IRS has not ruled on this question, so we are left to our own means to figure this out.
+Consider a Canadian Tax-Free Savings Account (TFSA) or a UK Individual Savings Account (ISA).
+The United States taxes contributions to these accounts and all account earnings because IRC Section 401(a) does not recognize them as qualified retirement accounts.
+This treatment applies whether or not the IRS considers them foreign trusts.
+These accounts may also hold foreign mutual funds, which are heavily taxed by the US under the PFIC rules.
+But do they qualify as trusts under the regulatory definition?
+The IRS has not ruled on this question, so we must work it out ourselves.

-We suggested that we argue on appeal that the forms were not required in the first place because a TFSA is not a foreign trust.
-We argued a TFSA is not a separate entity, has no trustee, and consequently does not meet the definition of a foreign trust.
+We argued on appeal that the client did not need to file the forms in the first place because a TFSA does not qualify as a foreign trust.
+A TFSA is not a separate entity, has no trustee, and therefore does not meet the definition of a foreign trust.

-When the issue was finally taken up by Appeals in 2024, the Appellate Officer agreed with our argument almost immediately and abated the penalties.
-He also indicated this is a coordinated issue in Appeals, indicating the same conclusion will be reached in future cases involving a TFSA.
+When Appeals took up the issue in 2024, the Appellate Officer immediately agreed and abated the penalties.
+He also indicated that Appeals treats this as a coordinated issue, meaning future TFSA cases should reach the same conclusion.

-Also, the idea of a trust, as the regulation explains, is to protect and conserve trust assets "for beneficiaries who cannot share in the discharge of this responsibility."
-If the tax-favored foreign account gives you an unrestricted right to invest in anything you want to, it probably violates the regulatory definition of a trust.
+The regulation also emphasizes that a trust exists to protect and conserve assets “for beneficiaries who cannot share in the discharge of this responsibility.”
+If your foreign account gives you unrestricted authority to invest however you want, it probably does not meet the regulatory definition of a trust.

 Canadian RRSP and RRIF

-The IRS has provided an exception to filing Forms 3520 and 3520-A (see SUBSTITUTE Form 3520-A below) for Canadian registered retirement savings plans (RRSPs) and registered retirement income funds (RRIFs) (See IRS Rev. Proc.
+The IRS has provided an exception to filing Forms 3520 and 3520-A (see SUBSTITUTE Form 3520-A below) for Canadian registered retirement savings plans (RRSPs) and registered retirement income funds (RRIFs) (see IRS Rev. Proc.
 2014-55).
-These funds are considered foreign trusts, but in accordance with Article XVIII(7) of the US/Canada Tax Treaty, they are taxed the same as US qualified plans.
-However, these assets should still be reported on FBAR Form 114 and on Form 8938 if you are required to file these forms.
+The IRS treats these funds as foreign trusts, but Article XVIII(7) of the US/Canada Tax Treaty requires that they receive the same tax treatment as US qualified plans.
+However, you must still report these assets on FBAR Form 114 and on Form 8938, if you must file those forms.

 Are Foreign Pension Plans Foreign Trusts?

-Generally, if there is a trustee who takes title to the property "under the ordinary rules applied in chancery or probate courts" the answer is yes.
-Again, that means the trustee has a fiduciary responsibility to the beneficiaries, as discussed above.
-Additionally, trust assets must be specifically set aside for the benefit of the beneficiaries.
-For example, if the trust assets are simply put in an employer account and designated for the beneficiaries, but still subject to general creditors of the employer, it is not a trust.
+Generally, if a trustee takes title to property “under the ordinary rules applied in chancery or probate courts,” the plan qualifies as a trust.
+In that case, the trustee has a fiduciary responsibility to the beneficiaries, as discussed above.
+Trust assets must also be specifically set aside for the beneficiaries.
+For example, if an employer merely designates assets in its own account for the beneficiaries but leaves them subject to the employer’s general creditors, the arrangement does not qualify as a trust.

 No Filing Requirement for Qualified Plans